miniTWOWHostingHelperWebApp/miniTWOWHostingHelperWebApp/README.md

 		2. only the higher one will be counted
 		3. only the lower one will be counted
 		4. the character will be last place

+# To visitors
+**I am really, really new to GitHub, so can anyone help me with realising this tool?**